 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour on the Sean Hannity show.
+All right, news roundup, information overload hour on the Sean Hannity show.

-Anyway, um this is a person that frankly has been at times a little rough on me in their columns and whatever else she's tweeting out there.
+Anyway, this is a person that frankly has been at times a little rough on me in their columns and whatever else she's tweeting out there.

-Olivia Newtze is with us.
+Olivia Nootze is with us.

-She what do you who are you with?
+Who are you with?

 Correct.